specstoryai/keyframe-blogger/README.md

 - `process_with_ai.py` - Generates blog post using Gemini
 - `BLOG_PROMPT.md` - Defines blog writing style (shared across all videos)

+## Future
+- In a draft blog post, deep link from images to their matching time in the video (e.g. on YouTube)
+- Customizable link paths for images included in the draft blog post

 ---

 <div align="center">